Kismet's Character Palette

 What the Palette Is & Why You Should Use It

-For example, let's say you just finished creating a character sheet for a new RPG character.
-While other members of your group are finishing up their sheets, you want to develop a flavorful view of your new PC.
-So you start a new palette (file) for the character.
-You fill in their name, the campaign title, and decide you want to know the following factors: Physical, Possessions, Skills & Function, and Temperament.
+Let's say you just finished creating a character sheet for a new RPG character.
+While other members of your group are finishing up their sheets, you want to develop some flavor for your new PC, so you start a new palette (file) for the character.
+You fill in their name and the campaign's title, and decide you want to know the following factors: Physical, Possessions, Skills & Function, and Temperament.
 Since time could be short, you stick to the Description prompts:

-This is enough to give you fun details that make your brand-new character feel more fleshed out.
-After playing for a few weeks, you decide to answer prompts about the character's physical condition.
-You explain how the character feels about their appearance in the Opinions section, then dig deeper by exploring why they present themselves as they do in the Motives section.
-Finally, you come up with anything physical about the character that stood out about them in the past (in the History field).
+This gives you fun details that make your character stand out in early sessions.
+After playing for a few weeks, you decide to develop the character's physical condition.
+You explain how the character feels about their appearance in the Opinions section, then explore why they present themself as they do in the Motives section.
+Finally, you come up with anything physical about the character that stood out about them in the past (in the History area).
 You look for opportunities to use the new information during play and tell your DM about the character's motivation because it has given you an idea for a personal goal/quest.

 Setting: